7+ Best Transcription Software of 2024 (Speech to Text Tools)

 Here’s a List of the Top Features that Trint Offers:

-- Dedicated app for iPhone allows on-the-go accessibility
+- A dedicated app for iPhone allows on-the-go accessibility.

 - Supports multiple file formats for the transcripts